kundan-verma-git/DataScienceWithPython/MachineLearning/house_price_prediction/README.md

   - Depending on the features of an house, the regression model predicts the sales price of house.
   - This predicted sales price is compared to the actual value of sales price to check the model prformance.

-## House Sales Price Model Using Linear and Random Regression
+## Housing price Model Using Linear and Random Regression
 - House Pricing using Linear Regression
 ![image.png](images/linear_regression_price.png)
 - House Pricing using random Forest Regression